Resonance Capture and Stability Analysis for Planet Pairs under Type I Disk Migration: Dynamics of resonance capture and stability

-Notably, the right-hand side of Eq. \eqref{n_eq} represents the planet-disk interaction that leads convergent orbital migration between two planets, while the left-hand side of Eq. \eqref{n_eq} represents their resonant gravitational interaction, keeping them away from getting closer.
+In particular, the right-hand side of Eq. \eqref{n_eq} represents the planet-disk interaction that leads to convergent orbital migration between two planets, while the left-hand side of Eq. \eqref{n_eq} represents their resonant gravitational interaction.
 When the effect of planet-disk interaction is strong enough to overcome the resonant interaction, the planet pair cannot stay in resonance.
-Strong planet-disk interaction can be further classified into two regimes: fast migration and strong eccentricity damping.
-In the first regime the exchange rate of semimajor axis $\dot{a}/a$ in Eq. \eqref{n_eq} is driven by the a-decay term ($\tau_{a}^{-1} {\gg} e^2 \tau_{ e}^{-1}$).
-In the second regime, however, the contribution of the e-damping term becomes comparable to that of the a-decay term.
-We will derive the resonance trapping conditions in the following subsections.
+The strong planet-disk interaction can be classified into two regimes: fast migration and strong eccentricity damping.
+In the first regime, $\dot{a}/a$ in Eq. \eqref{n_eq} is driven by the angular momentum damping term ($\tau_{\rm m}^{-1} {\gg} e^2 \tau_{ e}^{-1}$).
+In the second regime, however, the contribution of the e-damping term becomes comparable to that of the angular momentum damping term.
+We will derive the resonance trapping conditions from these two regimes in the following subsections.